zhxie/ikago/README.md

 `-password password`: (Optional) Password of encryption, must be set only when method is not `plain`.
 This option needs to be set consistently between the client and the server.

-`-rule`: (Optional) Add firewall rule.
+`-rule`: (Optional, recommended) Add firewall rule.
 In some OS, firewall rules need to be added to ensure the operation of IkaGo.
 Rules are described in [troubleshoot](https://github.com/zhxie/ikago#troubleshoot) below.

 `-v`: (Optional) Print verbose messages.
 Either `-v` or `verbose` in configuration file is set `true`, IkaGo will print verbose messages.